LibreHealthIO/lh-ehr/INSTALL.md

 `YOUR_MAMP_LOCATION/htdocs`

 #### Step 1

-Launch MAMP Control Panel and navigate to LibreEHR Setup in your browser: `localhost\librehealthehr\setup.php`
+Launch MAMP Control Panel and navigate to LibreEHR Setup in your browser: `localhost/librehealthehr/etup.php`

 #### Step 2
  Leave default as the "Site ID:" and press continue.